-At APU, Doctoral Candidacy is defined as a condition for students to be eligible to submit their dissertation for screening, by showing their capacity and vigor in conducting their research independently.
-To become a doctoral 'candidate', a student must apply to the Dissertation Committee by submitting two research papers.
-Once a candidacy is achieved, the student is registered as a candidate for the award of Doctoral degree and is eligible to submit their dissertation for screening, having the other completion requirements fulfilled.
+At APU, Doctoral Candidacy is defined as a condition for students to be eligible to submit their dissertation for examination, by showing their capacity and vigor in conducting their research independently.
+To become a doctoral 'candidate', a student must apply to the Dissertation Committee by meeting the following requirements.
+Once a candidacy is achieved, the student is registered as a candidate for the award of Doctoral degree and is eligible to submit their dissertation for examination, having the other completion requirements fulfilled.